ProdataSQL/SynapseTools/SqlPools/Maintenance/Readme.md

 ## ColumnstoreOptimize
 ColumnstoreOptimize is stored procedure for maintaining columnstore indexes in SQL dedicated Pools.
-Key features include
+Key features include.
-- Automatically determine if REORGANISE requried based on density
+- Automatically determine if REORGANISE or REBUILD requried based on density, open rows and deleted rows.
-- Automatically support closin open rowgroups with threshold
+- Automatically support closin open rowgroups with threshold.
-- Automatically support removing deleted rowgs from the delat store based on threshold
+- Automatically support removing deleted rowgs from the delat store based on threshold.
 - [Ola Hallogren](https://ola.hallengren.com/) style features such as CommandLog, @Time Limit, and @Table parameer to set scope.

 All executed commands are logged to the [CommandLog](https://github.com/ProdataSQL/SynapseTools/blob/main/SqlPools/Maintenance/CommandLog.sql) table.